 Video: YCA was using hard drives that were shipped around the country or manually transported.
 Content was catalogued like a library and loaded onto local machines.
-There was an enormous risk of data loss or loss of intellectual property.
-There was an enormous risk of data loss or loss of intellectual property, compounded by the fact that much of the data was irreplaceable (i.e. raw footage).
+There was an enormous risk of data loss or loss of intellectual property – much of the data was irreplaceable (e.g. raw footage).

 Sharing: YCA was using the team features in Dropbox to share content.
-While IT made recommendations on how to access data, and who should access it, IT had no way to check if it was being followed or to enforce it.
+Thomas says that while there was an IT recommendation for users on how and who should access the data, IT had no way to check if it was being followed or to enforce it.

 Version control: There was no synchronization between the corporate offices, the artist services group or the Canadian operation.
-Users in each location would make incremental modifications and save them, but “there was no way an end user could retrieve previous versions of a file modified by someone else.”
+Each location would do incremental modifications and save them, but “there was no way an end user could retrieve previous versions of a file modified by someone else.”

-These issues were aggravated by the move to AWS. “we used to have windows file servers with direct attached storage.
-There was no like-for-like replacement in AWS, and Egnyte Connect was the best enterprise-grade solution that fit our needs and worked with AWS.”
+These issues were aggravated by the move to Amazon Web Services (AWS).
+“We used to have windows file servers with direct attached storage.
+There was no like-for-like replacement in AWS and Egnyte Connect was the best enterprise-grade solution working with AWS that fit our needs.”

 A Round of Applause

-All storage is handled via AWS coupled with Egnyte Connect as the front-end collaboration application.
+All storage is handled via AWS coupled with an Egnyte Connect as the front-end content collaboration application.

-The freedom of the cloud is allowing users to interact via tablets (Android, Surface, iPad), smartphones (Android, iPhone), and traditional desktops.
-Thomas says “I’ve had people tell me they‘ve been able to make edits from their phone on the way to the airport.”
+The freedom of the cloud is allowing users to interact via tablets (Android, Surface, iPads), iPhones as well as traditional desktops.
+“I’ve had people tell me they‘ve been able to make edits from their phone on the way to the airport.”

-The Egnyte implementation has been pain-free for more than 600 users so far.
-While there has been a learning curve – as is the case with any new software, there has not been an adoption curve: users are flocking to Egnyte, Thomas says.
-Thomas points to business users, sales and marketing as benefitting the most.
+Thomas says the Egnyte implementation has been pain-free for more than 600 users so far.
+While he says there has been a learning curve – as is the case with any new software, there has not been an adoption curve – users are flocking to Egnyte.

 YCA expects “serious process improvements thanks to Egnyte” as time goes on.
-YCA has already integrated Egnyte Connect with Microsoft Office Online in AWS and soon plans to take advantage of powerful tools like the Microsoft Office 365 co-authoring integration.
+YCA has already integrated Egnyte Connect with Microsoft Office Online in AWS and is taking advantage of powerful tools like the Microsoft O365 real-time co-authoring integration.